Saran-Wang/dsproject/manuscript.md

 (4) Image and numerical data

 Under certain conditions, the method of extracting features from images helps when predicting the PM concentration.
 But in this project, after trial, I found the correlation between image data and the air pollution concentration is not very high.
-The numerical data given in both train and test dataset is more important for training.
+The numerical data given in train and test dataset is more important for training and preditcion.

 (5) Training and validation data